Get branding tips and expert advice delivered straight to your inbox.

 Branded portals are most commonly made to organize assets for specific departments, sales or marketing teams, teams in different regions, and media.
 They’re designed to contain all the relevant assets that user group might need, along with brand guidelines, links to external destinations or tools, and self-serve knowledge documents.

 These are convenient for enterprise businesses that have multinational teams and large companies with distributors across the globe due to Brandfolder’s multi-language enabled UI and their ability to be tailored to different regions of the world.

-Aside from sharing collections of assets, you can also share individual or groups of assets with customizable share links.
+Aside from sharing collections of creative assets, you can also share individual or groups of digital assets with customizable share links.
 This process is arguably easier than creating and sharing collections, but they both work in similar ways.

-To share assets via a custom share link, start by sharing the asset or assets you want to share.
+To share digital assets via a custom share link, start by sharing the asset or assets you want to share.
 Once you’ve selected an asset, the bulk actions toolbar will populate at the bottom of the page.
 Select the “Share” option from the toolbar and a pop-up window will appear on the screen.

 Within this window, you can:

 Once you’ve tweaked your share link’s settings, you’re able to simply copy and paste the link to whomever you like.

 Receiving assets from guest users also falls under the umbrella of “sharing digital assets” because those digital files are being shared with your team from an external source.
 Organizations that work with agencies and freelancers typically receive a lot of assets to review, approve, and organize.
 If you don’t have a streamlined way of reviewing externally created assets, you can end up with a backlog of content that goes unused.